Asymptotic expansion of beta matrix models in the multi-cut regime: Application to (skew) orthogonal polynomials and integrable systems

+\end{theorem} When $V_{\mathbf{t}}/s$ leads to a multi-cut regime, this asymptotic expansion features oscillations.
+Numerical evidence for such oscillations first appeared in \cite{Jurkiewicz}, where plots of $h_{n - 1,N}/h_{n,N}$ displaying the phase transitions from a one-cut to a multi-cut regime can be found for a sextic potential.

-We have not performed the expansion of $1/(n + 1)$ in powers of $1/n$ to make the structure more transparent.
-We recall that all the quantities $\mathcal{W}_{m,\star}^{[G]}$ can be computed from the equilibrium measure associated to the potential $V_{\mathbf{t}}$, so making those asymptotic explicit just requires to solve the scalar Riemann-Hilbert problem for $\mu_{\mathrm{eq}}^{sV_{\mathbf{t}}}$.
-Notice that the number $g + 1$ of cuts a priori depends on $(s_0,\mathbf{t}_0)$, and we do not address the issue of transitions between regimes with different number of cuts (because we cannot relax at present our off-criticality assumption), which are expected to be universal \cite{Dubuniv}.
+We recall that all the quantities $\mathcal{W}_{m;\star}^{[G]}$ can be computed from the equilibrium measure associated to the potential $V_{\mathbf{t}}$, so making those asymptotic explicit just requires to solve the scalar Riemann--Hilbert problem for $\mu_{\mathrm{eq}}^{sV_{\mathbf{t}}}$.
+Notice that the number $(g + 1)$ of cuts \textit{a priori} depends on $(s_0,\mathbf{t}_0)$, and we do not address the issue of transitions between regimes with different number of cuts (because we cannot relax at present our off-criticality assumption), which are expected to be universal \cite{Dubuniv}.